The usual personal finance advice tells people to avoid credit cards like the plague.

 One key step, though, is to know what protection your card specifically offers.
 The most effective way of doing this is reading through the terms of service on your card, though a more convenient way is to call the credit card company and ask them about the protections they offer for a car repair.
 Often, their basic protections will protect you against lemon repairs (though no protection is perfect and you might still find that something fails three years later and you have no recourse).

 I have actually used this once, on a Visa card a few years ago.
 I had a repair done to the brake pads on my truck and the work was shoddy (I got the work done at an out-of-town shop because I was traveling).
 The first thing I did wasn’t to call the repair place, it was to call Visa.
 They told me exactly what to do, starting with contacting the repair place directly and calling them back if the repair place didn’t cooperate.
 They towed my vehicle, repaired the problem, and sent me on my way without an additional dime paid.
+(Of course, it’s not always possible, but another way to protect yourself against shoddy work is to choose your auto repair shop carefully.)

 As always, pay off your bill in full each month.
 Using your credit card to pay for a repair doesn’t mean it’s a good idea to carry a balance on that card.
 Pay it off in full and don’t let a balance carry over unless you want to see your money start to vanish.